What skills do you need to become a personal trainer?

 Personal trainers must get information across in a clear and concise manner.
 You don’t want them to make mistakes that undermine workouts or cause injury.
 A gruff “Just do it!” attitude won’t be helpful either.
 Trainers need to speak well to get important points across when putting their clients through a workout routine.

-And communications skills extend to emails and text messages.
+And communication skills extend to emails and text messages.
 As a trainer, you will probably be going back and forth with clients via smartphone.
 A word to the wise: Be wary of using foul language.
 Some celebrity trainers use it as a part of their brand, but you shouldn’t assume it will work for you.
 Err on the side of professionalism.

 – A Desire to Keep Learning